miyakawataku/fluent-plugin-sensu/README.md

   ## The check is named "ddos_detection"
   name ddos_detection

-  ## The return code is read from the field "level"
+  ## The severity is read from the field "level"
   status_field level
 </match>
 ```